ThisNotDog/Shubreign/README.md

-Rogue-like rpg that focuses around randomized events as game progression.
+#Shubreign
+Rogue-like RPG with game progression determined by chance.